eneliviu/drf-backend-api/README.md

 ### ***Lovingescapades-API*** project consists of four apps:

-### 1. `profiles`
+### 1. Profile App - Overview
+The Profile app is designed to manage user profiles within the system.
+It provides functionalities such as creating, updating, and retrieving user profiles, and extends JWT capabilities for authentication.
 The user profile app offers two primary sections:
-- Profile update section for editing basic user information such as username, first and last name, and email address.
+- **Profile Update Section:** Empowers users to modify their essential details, such as username, first and last name, passwords and to remove their profiles.
-- Functionality for posting and deleting testimonials, which are subject to admin approval before appearing on the landing page.
+- **Content Management:** Allows users to manage their posted trips and images, including functionalities for editing and organizing their content.

+#### Models
+- **Profile:** This model associates with the default Django `User` model via a one-to-one relationship.
+It stores information like the user's name, alias, content, and an optional profile image saved on Cloudinary.
+It tracks the creation and update timestamps and ensures that deleting a profile also deletes the associated user.

+#### Serializers
+- **ProfileSerializer:** Manages the serialization and deserialization of Profile instances.
+It includes various computed fields such as the number of trips, images, likes, followers, and followings related to a profile.
+It incorporates logic to check if the current user is the profile owner and allows image uploads.

+#### Views
+- **ProfileList:** A read-only API view that returns a list of all profiles with annotated counts for trips, images, followers, and following.
+It supports filtering and ordering based on various fields.
+- **ProfileDetail:** An API view that allows retrieving, updating, or deleting a specific profile.
+Access to update or delete is restricted to the profile owner.
+- **ExtendedTokenObtainPairView:** Extends JWT's `TokenViewBase` to support extra validations on username and password before token issuance.
+This custom endpoint helps enhance security during the authentication process.

+The Profile app employs Django signals for automated Profile creation on User creation, Cloudinary for image management, and JWT for secure authentication.

-### 2. `trips`
+### 2. Trips App - Overview
-This app features the `Dashboard` page, allowing users to:
+The Trips app offers a comprehensive suite of features for managing user trips and their associated images.
+It supports the following functionalities:

+- **Creation, Filtering, and Viewing:** Users can create, filter, and view trips and related images with ease, while ensuring user permissions are respected.
-- View updated counts of trips, uploaded photos, and testimonials awaiting approval.
+- **Real-Time Counts:** The app provides updated statistics on trips, uploaded photos, and testimonials awaiting approval, enhancing user awareness.
-- Decide if new trip information will be shared publicly or kept private.
-Public trips are mapped on the landing page, while private trips are visible only to the authenticated user.
+- **Privacy Controls:** Users have the flexibility to choose whether their trip information is public or private.
+Public trips are displayed on the landing page map, while private trips remain visible only to the authenticated user.
-- Quickly access trip details through trip card elements, which provide basic trip information (destination, start and end dates, creation date) along with options to edit/delete trips and upload/delete photos.
+- **Trip Card Access:** Users can quickly access essential trip details through trip card elements, which include vital information like destination and travel dates.
+These cards also offer convenient options to edit or delete trips and manage photos.

-- Display approved user testimonials on the landing page and map the locations of shared trips.
+#### Models
+- **Trip:** Represents a user's travel experience, storing detailed information such as location, date range, category, and status.
+It includes functionalities for geolocation and validation to ensure data integrity.
+The model enhances user interaction by tracking trip ownership and sharing status.
+- **Image:** Stores images related to trips, allowing users to upload photos with titles and descriptions.
+Image validation ensures proper format and size before saving.

+#### Serializers
+- **TripSerializer:** Manages serialization and deserialization processes for Trip instances, incorporating fields like owner, category, date range, and associated images.
+It includes methods for computing counts of images and likes, ensuring data consistency and user-friendly representation.
+- **ImageSerializer:** Handles image validation and serialization, enforcing file size and format restrictions while providing detailed output, including the number of likes and uploader information.

+#### Views
+- **TripList:** An API view for listing and creating trips.
+It integrates extensive filtering and searching capabilities, allowing users to find trips based on various criteria and create new ones linked to their account.
+- **TripDetail:** Allows authenticated users to retrieve, update, or delete specific trips.
+The view leverages query annotations to provide additional context, such as images and likes count.
+- **ImageList:** Manages the retrieval and creation of trip-related images, with filtering options for attributes like shared status and upload date.
+It emphasizes user permissions to ensure that only authorized users can modify the images they own.
+- **ImageDetail:** Facilitates retrieving, updating, or deleting a specific image related to a trip.
+This view enforces strict ownership checks to maintain data security.
+- **ImageListGallery & ImageListGalleryDetail:** Focus on providing and managing a gallery of shared images, appealing to authenticated users for secure content creation while allowing public access for viewing.

-### 3. `likes`
+### 3. Likes App - Overview
-This app provides essential functionality for site visitors to send inquiries to the site admin via a dedicated form.
+The Likes app manages user interactions by allowing users to like images within the system.
+It provides functionality to create and track likes, enhancing user engagement with content.

+#### Models
+- **Like:** Represents a user's "like" on an image.
+It includes references to the user and the associated image, with a timestamp of when the like was made.
+Each user can only like a specific image once, enforced by a unique constraint.

+#### Serializers
+- **LikeSerializer:** Handles the serialization and deserialization of Like instances.
+It includes fields for the like ID, creation timestamp, owner, and associated image.
+The serializer ensures that a user cannot like the same image more than once, raising a validation error for duplicates.

+#### Views
+- **LikeList:** Provides API endpoints to list all likes or create a new like.
+It requires user authentication for creating likes, assigning the current user as the like's owner.
+- **LikeDetail:** Offers functionality to retrieve or delete a specific like, with permissions ensuring that only the owner can delete it.
+This maintains user control over their own interactions.

-### 4. `followers`
+### 4. Followers App - Overview
-- Hosts the photo gallery where all publicly shared photos by registered users can be viewed by any visitor.
+The Followers app facilitates user connections within the system by managing follower relationships, allowing users to follow one another.
+This promotes community building and interaction.
+Additional features include:
-- Users can publish photos even if they choose not to make the associated trip information public.
+- **Photo Publication Flexibility:** Users have the option to share photos publicly even if the associated trip information remains private.
-- Each photo in the gallery includes a like icon and basic trip details, though the feature for sending and receiving likes has not been implemented yet.
+- **Photo Details and Interaction:** Each photo in the gallery displays a like icon and basic trip details

+#### Models
+- **Follower:** Represents a follower relationship between two users.
+It records which user is following another.
+The model ensures data integrity by preventing users from following themselves and avoiding duplicate follow records.

+#### Serializers
+- **FollowerSerializer:** Handles the conversion of Follower model instances to and from JSON.
+It includes read-only fields for displaying the usernames of both the follower and the followed user.
+The serializer also checks for duplicate follow attempts, raising a validation error if necessary.

+#### Views
+- **FollowerList:** An API view for listing all followers or creating a new follower relationship.
+Authenticated users can follow others, with the requester being set as the follower (owner).
+- **FollowerDetail:** Allows users to retrieve or delete a specific follower relationship.
+The view enforces strict permissions so only the follower (owner) can delete the relationship, maintaining user control over their follow connections.

 [*Back to top*](#)